The Graduated Approach (Assess, Plan, Do, Review)

 School Guidance: Do

-- Targets may require individual and/or small group sessions by setting staff, class teacher or tutor, as well as implementation across the curriculum.
-The setting, school or provider’s SENCo will oversee the child/young person’s targeted support, including how this is being delivered.
-This is especially critical in larger settings such as secondary schools where the young person may encounter a range of teaching staff across the school day.
+- Targets may need individual and/or small group sessions.
+This can be via the setting staff, class teacher or tutor, as well as implementation across the curriculum.
+The setting, school or provider’s SENCo will oversee the child/young person’s targeted support.
+This includes how this is being delivered.
+This is important in larger settings where the young person may encounter a range of teaching staff across the school day.

-- The setting, school or provider will have sought and be implementing advice from appropriate specialist services.
+- The setting, school or provider will have sought and applied advice from relevant specialist services.

-- Quick and concise communication tools are in place to convey outcomes of targeted provision.
+- Quick and clear communication tools are in place.
+This will help convey outcomes of targeted provision.

-- Additional differentiation and scaffolding of tasks will be necessary in order to deliver appropriate outcomes.
+- Differentiation and scaffolding of tasks will be necessary to deliver appropriate outcomes.

-- The child or young person should be effectively supported in the classroom alongside peers for the vast majority of their time in the setting, school or post 16 provision.
+- The child or young person should receive relevant support in the classroom alongside peers.
+This should be for the vast majority of their time in the setting, school or post 16 provision.

 - Delivery of the targeted support may be required as part of a small group or on an individual basis.